orcfax/docs/docs/FACT token/tokenomics.md

 allocated to ISPO participants.

 ## Launchpad & LP Bootstrapping
-Orcfax used the Wingriders Launchpad to introduce the FACT token to the open market and make it available for circulation.
+Orcfax is using the [Wingriders Launchpad](https://medium.com/@orcfax/orcfax-token-launch-in-collaboration-with-wingriders-launchpad-39d63da2b379) to introduce the FACT token to the open market and make it available for circulation.
 This launchpad supports a decentralized and non-custodial method for initial price discovery.

 86,000,000 (8.6%) FACT is allocated as collateral for ADA contributed by Launchpad participants.
 24,000,000 (2.4%) is allocated for bootstrapping the first liquidity pool on the Wingriders DEX which will follow the launchpad.

+The 86 million Launchpad FACT tokens have no cliff and/or vesting restrictions.
+They can be claimed in full as soon as the launchpad closes.

+The 24 million FACT tokens used to bootstrap the Liquidity Pool will have a cliff date of 6 months after the Launchpad closes (12 months from the start of the ISPO) and a one month vesting period.

 ## Yield Farming APY
 20,000,000 (2%) FACT tokens are used to enhance the appeal of our liquidity